web

 • type of product created.

 There can be an overlap in the work performed by joiners and cabinet makers.
-Although the roles are different, sometimes the job titles are also used interchangeably.
+Although the roles are different, sometimes the job titles are used interchangeably.

 Joinery Award